giacomo-carta/Access-SQL/README.md

 - **Access Usage:** [Describe how Microsoft Access was used to enhance or visualize the data.]
 - **Visualizations:** [If applicable, mention any visualizations or reports created as part of the project.]

-## Contact

-For any questions, feedback, or collaboration opportunities, feel free to reach out:

-- Email: [your@email.com]
-- LinkedIn: [Your LinkedIn Profile]
-- Twitter: [@YourTwitterHandle]

 I hope you find this project insightful and valuable! 🌐🔍